Guide to Comprehensive Credit Reporting

 CCR is a system whereby lenders share more of your data with credit bureaus such as Equifax and Experian, which in turn will list it on your credit report.
 Currently, Australians mainly have negative information such as defaults and bankruptcies listed on their credit report, but with CCR additional information such as the type of credit we hold and whether we make payments on time will be included.

 These additional points of data will allow lenders to make better lending decisions.

 Technically, CCR has been in place since March 2014.
 However, when it was first introduced the scheme was mandatory and the banks were extremely sluggish on getting involved with the program.
 On 2 November 2017, Federal Treasurer Scott Morrison announced that participation in Comprehensive Credit Reporting will be mandated for the Big Four banks.

-This means that by 1 July 2018, the major banks will be required to share 50% of your credit data with credit bureaus.
+This means that by 1 July 2018, the major banks are required to share 50% of your credit data with credit bureaus.
 This will be increased to 100% by 1 July 2019.
 While only the four major banks (NAB, CommBank, Westpac and ANZ) are required to share this data, other credit providers will likely also share data within the same time frame to remain competitive.

 Why did banks and lenders not voluntarily contribute positive credit data before?

 Some lenders voluntarily contributed positive credit data; as of April 2017, Equifax reported that 24% of lenders were sharing data.
 However, this didn't include any of the major banks.